Does Digital Marketing Really Work for Manufacturers?

 In the last few years, we have partnered with a wide variety of manufacturing companies in the USA to help them generate online leads and sales.
 The fact that we've been able to drive results through online channels may come as a surprise to many in the manufacturing industry.

-For the most part, the vast majority of manufacturing sales have been almost entirely relationship-driven.
-For that reason, there is often skepticism that a marketing agency could generate qualified leads using online marketing techniques.
+For the most part, the majority of manufacturing sales have been almost entirely relationship-driven.
+For that reason, there is often skepticism that a marketing agency could produce quality lead generation results using online marketing techniques.

-The truth is that we've been able to deliver amazing digital marketing results that have resulted in millions of dollars worth of closed business for our clients.
+The truth is that we've been able to deliver amazing digital marketing results with a B2B manufacturing marketing strategy leading to millions of dollars worth of closed business for our clients.
 This article provides a little insight into how we do it.

 Digital Marketing Strategies for Manufacturing Companies